jiricodes/nss-cloud/docs/report.md

 It will be running inside Docker-container and shall use only encrypted communications.

 ### 3.4 Certification BOT (Certbot by EFF)
-Let's Encrypt certificate maintainer.

-The Certbot updates the cetrificate when necessary.
-It doesn't directly communicate with the rest of the system and only contacts Let's Encrypt for the cetrificate and then saves the certificate to Apache for the nextcloud to use and for PostgreSQL.
+Certbot maintains NSS-cloud's Let's Encrypt certificate.
+A valid certificate issued by a Certificate Authority that proves one has control over a domain is required to use secure protocols such as TLS and HTTPS (which is based on TLS).
+Let's Encrypt offers a free certificate service, however each certificate is only valid for 90 days, so Certbot automatically renews the certificate when it expires.
+It has minimal contact with most of the system, and only contacts Let's Encrypt to renew the certificates and then saves them to Apache for Nextcloud and PostgreSQL to use for TLS and HTTPS connections.

-### 3.5 Clients
-Connection over HTTPS, web browser and android app tested.

 ## 4 Communication
 	Communication channel between the modules.
 For instance, do the modules use secure communication to communicate with each other, if yes, how?